Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Bay of Palma

-Take a break from the city streets and embark on a relaxing catamaran tour along the coast as one of the top things to do in Mallorca, Spain.
-Whether you’d prefer a relaxing or active half-day on the water, this intimate small-group experience provides everything you could need.
-After being welcomed with a glass of champagne, you’ll depart from the harbor as you admire beautiful Balearic Island views.
-Once the boat cruises into a sheltered cove, you'll be served tasty homemade Spanish tapas and can spend the afternoon how you please — whether that’s taking a swim in the turquoise water, navigating with a snorkel or SUP board, or just lounging on the bow net.
+Take a break from the city streets on a relaxing catamaran tour along the coast as one of the top things to do in Mallorca, Spain.
+Whether you prefer a relaxing or active half-day on the water, this intimate small-group experience supports both travel styles.
+After being welcomed with a glass of champagne, depart from the harbor and admire beautiful Balearic Island views.
+Once the boat cruises into a sheltered cove, taste homemade Spanish tapas and spend the afternoon how you please—whether that’s by swimming in the turquoise water, navigating with a snorkel or SUP board, or simply lounging on the bow net.

 Two friends sharing a toast with glasses of white wine on a yacht, with the clear turquoise waters of Mallorca and sailboats in the background.